-Face Amount means the amount stated on the face of Your contract that will be paid either upon the death of the Insured or the contract maturity, whichever is earlier.
+Face Amount means the amount stated on the face of Your contract that will be paid either upon the death of the Insured or the contract maturity, whichever date is earlier.

-Funds means the investment companies, more commonly called mutual funds, available for investment by Separate Account A on the contract date or as later changed by Us.
+Funds mean the investment companies, commonly called mutual funds, that are available for investment by Separate Account A on the contract date or as later changed by Us.

-Inforce means the Insured persons' lives remain Insured under the terms of the contract.
+Inforce means the Insured person's life remains Insured under the terms of the contract.